bryanwillis/ACF-Tooltip/README.md

 **This plugin needs the installation/activation of Advanced Custom Fields V4 or V5**

-***Currently the plugin does not work as expected with the Flexible Content and the Repater Field.
-Within the next days, I will try to make it work using this fields.***

 ### Installation

 This add-on can be treated as both a WP plugin and a theme include.